Birbal Sahni: Contributions

 and Acmopyle examining evolutionary trends and geographical distributions.
 His ability to apply theory to observations and make hypotheses based on observations were especially influential on his students.
 When examining wood remains from Harappa, he noted that they were of conifers and inferred that the people there must have had trade links with people in mountains where conifers could grow.
 He recorded foreign pollen in the ovules of living Ginkgo biloba and noted in the New Phytologist (1915), the problem with assuming that fossil pollen in ovules belonged to a single species.
 Sahni was among the first to suggest a separate order, the Taxales, within the conifers to contain the genera Taxus, Torreya and Cephalotaxus.
 Another major contribution was in the studies on the morphology of the Zygopteridaceae.
 Sahni identified Torreyites, a close relative of Torreya, which extended the range of the Taxales into Gondwanaland.
 He also described Glossopteris in detail and identified differences between the flora of India and Australia with that of China and Sumatra.
 He also studied the fossil plants of the Deccan Intertrappean beds.
 He suggested that the lower Narmada area around Nagpur and Chhindwara was coastal on the basis of fossils that showed a similarity to estuarine palms of the genus Nipa.
 Based on the ecology of plants and the altitude of the fossil finds, he also attempted to estimate rates of uplift of the Himalayas.

-Birbal Sahni's work influenced his younger brother M.R.
-Sahni and his nephew Ashok Sahni to take up a career in palaeontology.
+Birbal Sahni's work influenced his younger brother Mulk Raj Sahni and his nephew Ashok Sahni to take up careers in palaeontology.